 What does Self Care mean to you?

-Do you value taking care of yourself?
+Do you see the value of self care?

 What one thing can you do today to feel more rested, present or aligned?